nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Handle Invalid Fosterer - Corrupt Data File

+Currently, the Foster Family data is saved automatically as a JSON file, and in the case where the data file is updated directly and made invalid, Foster Family would either discard all data and start with an empty data file at the next run or the app would not start at all.
+Even though it is advised in the user guide that user should not make changes to the data file directly, one possible improvement to be made to prevent such incidents would be to either use a database with username and password authentication or implement encryption.

 ### Notes Feature as a Separate Command

 Currently, the notes feature is only available in the profile page, and its content, which can only be recorded via the